The coalescent structure of Galton-Watson trees in varying environments: Proof of Theorem

 Thus, combining with equations \eqref{eq: Q_nZ^k} and \eqref{first limit}, we have

-Observe that the last integral is the corresponding joint distribution of the density found in \cite[proof of Theorem 4]{harris2020coalescent}.
-Note, we can construct the coalescent times by renormalising by the maximum of $k$ independent random variable with density $(1+x)^2$ for $x\in(0,1)$.
-Alternatively, we can view the coalescent times as a mixture of independent random variables.
-Finally, by computing this integral explicitly, equivalently taking $e_0=1$ and $e_i=1-t_i$ for $i=1,\dots , k-1$ in \cite[Lemma 34]{HJRarxiv}, we deduce the result.
-This completes the proof for the split time distribution.
+Observe that the previous integral is the corresponding joint distribution of the density found in \cite[Theorem 4]{harris2020coalescent}.
+By computing the first integral explicitly, i.e. taking $e_0=1$ and $e_i=1-t_i$ for $i=1,\dots , k-1$ in \cite[Lemma 34]{HJRarxiv}, we deduce equation \eqref{eqtheorem}.